Vinelab/oauth-clients-generator-redis/readme.md

 #### Fetch Client (or client's secret)

-In order to fetch a specific client or just fetch a client's secret, use the command `oauth clients:fetch {client_id}`.
+In order to fetch a specific client or just fetch a client's secret, use the command:

-Where:
+`oauth clients:fetch {client_id}`,

+where:

 `client_id` => The client's id, [*REQUIRED*],

-and in case you want to fetch a specific user's secret, you can use the `--show-secret` flag in the command eg. `oauth clients:fetch {client_id} --show-secret {password}` where:
+and in case you want to fetch a specific user's secret, you can use the `--show-secret` flag in the command eg. `oauth clients:fetch {client_id} --show-secret {password}`

+where:

 `password` => The password the user used when created the client [*REQUIRED*]